iirisarri/PEB_Phylogenomics/README.md

 ## Alignment trimming

-Some gene regions (e.g., fast-evolving) are difficult to align and thus positional homology is unceratin.
+Some gene regions (e.g., fast-evolving) are difficult to align and thus positional homology is uncertain.
 It is unclear (probably problem-specific) whether trimming badly-aligned regions [improves](https://academic.oup.com/sysbio/article/56/4/564/1682121) or [worsens](https://academic.oup.com/sysbio/article/64/5/778/1685763) tree inferece.
 However, gently trimming very incomplete positions (e.g. with >80% gaps) will speeds up computation in the next steps without significant information loss.

 To trim alignment positions we can use [BMGE](https://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-10-210) but several other software are also available.